Cape Verdean Portuguese: Morphology and syntax

-Lexicon and semantics
+Lexicon and Semantics

-In the lexicon and in the semantics one can notice strong influences from Creole.
-But the frontier between a Creole substratum in Cape Verdean Portuguese and a Creole superstratum in Cape Verdean Portuguese is not clear.
+In the lexicon and semantics there are strong influences from Creole.
+A line between a Creole substratum in Cape Verdean Portuguese and a Creole superstratum in Cape Verdean Portuguese can be unclear.
 Since nearly all the words in Creole originate from Portuguese, the usage of certain forms is not clear if they are Portuguese archaisms that have remained in Cape Verdean Portuguese, or if they are Creole words that were introduced in Portuguese.

-In some other cases, even when speaking Portuguese, is more frequent to use a Creole word than the corresponding Portuguese one.
+In some other cases, even when speaking Portuguese, a Creole word would be used instead of the corresponding Portuguese one.